Swedish Model Anna Nystrom Showcases Toned Legs & Rock Hard Abs In Sexy Bikini

 “What body of dreams you are very sweet and pretty,” a second Instagrammer added.

 “Body goals!!
-Your legs are so strong ı love it,” another follower chimed in.
+Your legs are so strong I love it,” another follower chimed in.

 “You look absolutely gorgeous and amazing.
-I think you’re my most favorite,” a fourth social media user added alongside a few flames.
+I think you’re my most favorite,” a fourth social media user added alongside a few flame emoji.